GintasS/Principles-of-Synthetic-Biology/README.md

 As Adam put it, many common cancers have been "profiled to death" in recent years.
 For example, check out The Cancer Genome Atlas (TCGA - link to their data portal).
 For each cancer studied, researchers have analyzed samples from hundreds of real patients.
 They have collected data on the genome sequences, single nucleotide polymorphisms (SNPs), DNA methylation patterns, and mRNA/miRNA transcription profiles of tumor samples from all these patients and have even provided matched clinical data.
 This provides a wealth of **biomarkers** that a synthetic biologist could use in the design of sensors for classifying cancer.

-Perhaps the easiest mammalian cell property to measure are RNA-related and protein-related.
+Perhaps the easiest mammalian cell property to measure is RNA-related and protein-related.
 This is because RNA and proteins typically make up the physical parts of our synthetic circuits.
 We can build sensors that interact with these molecules and then use the resulting state change from binding to issue a signal that indicates that a biomarker has been detected.
 Combining the outputs of these sensors allows us to detect a pattern of gene expression that denotes a cancerous cell.
 One important question is how many genes should we have to detect?
 It has been estimated by some studies that there are upwards of 30,000 genes in the human genome - even using just 1% of the genome means we would have to build hundreds of sensors and link all of their outputs together into one massive logic function!

 In reality, we only need about 3-5 genes differentially expressed in cancer and healthy cells to tell the difference.